heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-29-asynchronous-powershell-scripter.md

 ### Preset scripts

-Preset scripts are stored in the plain text file format in "presets" folder where the title of the script is the filename of the text file itself.
-This makes thing easier to manually modify the script or to add a batch of scripts WITHOUT needing to run the application.
-It's more manageable, easy to backup or synchronize with the cloud storage service.
+Preset scripts are stored in plain text files in the "presets" folder, where the title of the script is the filename of the text file itself.
+This makes it easier to manually modify the script or add a batch of scripts without needing to run the application.
+It is more manageable and easy to back up or synchronize with a cloud storage service.